 How to attract candidates amid recession fears

-Between it being an election year, various global events from Corona Virus to tensions in Iran, and the long streak of economic prosperity that many feel has to end at some point, people fear that a recession is right around the corner.
+Before the coronavirus pandemic took hold, the country was already holding its breath, anticipating a recession.
+Between it being an election year, various global events from coronavirus to tensions in Iran, and the long streak of economic prosperity that many felt had to end at some point, people were bracing themselves for recession.

 The solution: Position your company and the job itself as a place where the candidate can grow, no matter what happens.
 We turned to the experts for tips on how to do just that.